instructlab/instructlab/README.md

 - C++ compiler
 - Python 3.10 or Python 3.11

    ⚠️ Python 3.12+ is currently not supported.
 Some InstructLab dependencies don't work on Python 3.12, yet.
-It is recommended to use a specific version of Java in the below commands, eg. `python3.11` instead of simply `python3`.
+It is recommended to use a specific version of Python in the below commands, eg. `python3.11` instead of simply `python3`.

 - Minimum 250GB disk space.
 Approximately 500GB disk space is recommended for the entire InstructLab end-to-end process.